plioi/plioi.github.io/_posts/2016-01-27-powerful-integration-testing.md

 This test method is called once for every single Entity subclass in the system.
 Every entity gets its own individual pass or fail.

-For each entity, we get a test that attempts to fully populate, save, and reload a record, asserting that every single property on it &#8220;round tripped&#8221; without loss to and from the database.
+For each entity, we get a test that attempts to fully populate, save, and reload a record, asserting that every single property on it "round tripped&#8221; without loss to and from the database.

 The ShouldMatch assertion helper just takes two objects of the same type, and asserts that they have the same JSON representation, giving us a quick way to deeply compare all the properties for equality: